tact-lang/pitaya/docs/SPECIFICATION.md

 - Exponential backoff between attempts (10s, 60s, 360s)
 - Container preserved across retries for session continuity

-This approach handles the reality of AI coding: API timeouts, rate limits, temporary network issues.
+This approach handles the reality of AI coding: API timeouts, rate limits, and temporary network issues.
 Most failures are transient.
-Session resume means retry doesn't waste work already done - if Claude wrote half the solution before failing, retry continues from there.
+Session resume ensures retry does not waste prior work—if Claude wrote half the solution before failing, retry continues from that point.

 **Failure Categories**: After exhausting retries, failures are marked with cause: